Constructing a Toile

 Adding a dart along the neck seam helps the collar to stay in position as well as takes out some of the excess material sometimes found in the neck area.
 The exact position depends upon your own draft and preferences, something that you’ll learn through experience.

 Determine how wide you want the dart to be and split the distance over the construction line.
 Then connect each side to the end of the construction line, forming the dart.
 The exact width really depends upon your own pattern and body type.
-I recommend starting with a 1/2″ dart [graduated inches] and seeing how that fits.
+I recommend starting with a 1/2″ (regular inches) dart and seeing how that fits.
 I ended up going with a 3/4″ dart for my own pattern.

 The Collar